jonescal000/CU-CSCI3308-CIPractice/README.md

 CU-CSCI3308-CIPractice
 ======================

-Assignment to practice the use of continuous integration tools.
+Assignment to practice the use of continuous integration toolss.

 ### Author
 Andy Sayler